Matrix Factorisations Arising From Well-Generated Complex Reflection Groups: Flag Manifolds

 \end{theorem}

-Any topological monoid is rationally homotopy equivalent to a product of Eilenberg-Maclane spaces, hence the above theorem completely determines the rational homotopy type of ${\rm aut}(X,1)$; it is a product of odd dimensional (rational) spheres, the number in each dimension being given by the coefficients of above Laurent polynomial.
-In \cite{MR1471062} Smith also calculates the rational homotopy type of ${\rm aut}(X,1)$ (at least for $GL(n)$ and $Sp(n)$).
-His expression for the number of spheres looks quite different.
+Any topological monoid is rationally homotopy equivalent to a product of Eilenberg-Maclane spaces, hence the above theorem completely determines the rational homotopy type of $\widetilde{\rm aut}(X,1)$; it is a product of odd dimensional (rational) spheres, the number in each dimension being given by the coefficients of the above Laurent polynomial.
+In \cite{MR1471062} Smith also calculates the rational homotopy type of $\widetilde{\rm aut}(X,1)$, at least for the algebraic groups $GL(n)$ and $Sp(n)$.
+His expression for the number of spheres is less explicit, and it's not clear how it relates to ours.